Snake0good/Snake0good/README.md

 Hi 👋 I'm Jacob
 ===========================

-Full Stack Developer
+Software Engineer
 --------------------

-I started my programming journey 6 years ago with Python.
-Since then, I've earned multiple certificates from Coursera, Google, and IBM in Data Analytics and Data Science.
-I then became interested in the front-end and developing full-stack applications.
-I found a great community with #100Devs and #Tech-Twitter and I've loved the transition to building front-end, back-end and full-stack applications.
+Qualified Sofware Engineer.
+I started my programming journey years ago with Python because that's what the cool kids said to do.
+Since then, I've earned multiple Data Science, Data Analytics, Frontend Dev, and Backend Dev certificates from Coursera, Google, IBM, and FreeCodeCamp.

+I found a great community with #100Devs and #Tech-Twitter and I've loved building front-end, back-end, and full-stack applications.
+At my current job, I'm a Search Architect, ETL Engineer, and API guru.
 I'm a designer at heart and love the visual aspect of seeing my creations run in the browser.

-* 🌍  I'm based in Philadelphia, PA Harrisburg, PA and Seaford, DE - USA
+* 🌍  I'm based in Hershey, PA and Seaford, DE - USA
 * 🖥️  See my portfolio at [http://jacobegood-developer.netlify.app/](https://jacobegood-developer.netlify.app/)
 * ✉️  You can contact me at [jacobegood@gmail.com](mailto:jacobegood@gmail.com)
 * 🧠  I'm learning React.js, MongoDB, Express.js, and Tailwind